 Extra and individual support for transition is available to enable all children to start school, move up to their next class or new school, feeling prepared and happy.
 This may involve additional meetings with parents, transition books and/or additional visits.
-In Summer 2023 we facilitated additional transition visits to new schools where children with additional needs have been supported in their new learning environments by the staff members they know.
+In Summer Term we facilitate additional transition visits to new schools where children with additional needs can be supported in their new learning environments by the staff members they know.
+Secondary school staff visit pupils here at Wootton St Andrew's prior to them joining their new school.